 Amoxil chewable tablets are used for:

 Treating infections caused by certain bacteria.
 It is also used with other medicines to treat Helicobacter pylori infection and ulcers of the small intestines.

-Amoxil chewable tablets is a penicillin antibiotic.
+Amoxil chewable tablets are a penicillin antibiotic.
 It works by killing sensitive bacteria.

 Do NOT use Amoxil chewable tablets if:

 - you are allergic to any ingredient in Amoxil chewable tablets or another penicillin antibiotic (eg, ampicillin)

 - you are taking a tetracycline antibiotic (eg, doxycycline)